rivasulthq/UI-UX-Sample-Project/README.md

 3 Weeks

 #### Objectives
-As a Designer, you are required to help use re-design our Digital agency to help our clients and students navigate properly.
-We want a unique design that will different from the current design.
+As a Designer, you are required to help re-design our Digital agency to help our clients and students navigate properly.
+We want a unique design.
 We noticed users find it difficult to navigate our website and it has reduced our conversion, we also need a new UX copy to help boost our audience retention on our landing page.

 Our Clients will love a more optimized version of our website with straight to the point UX and easy to read Copy.